predsci/pthree/README.rst

 Installation
 ------------
-You can install the package directly from Bitbucket using pip:
+You can install the package directly from PyPI using pip:

 .. code-block:: bash

-    pip install git+ssh://git@bitbucket.org/predsci/project-parser.git
+    pip install pthree

 Examples
 --------